-A trip to Royal and real heritage cities of Rajasthan
+A Trip to Royal and Real Heritage Cities of Rajasthan

 Rajasthan is the land of traditions across the world.
 This state has inherited from the royal rulers and kings.
 It has some of the most prominent things that they got gifted like royal palaces, extraordinary forts, breathtakingly beautiful monuments and so much more.
-These palaces and forts add a sense of royalty and grandeur to make it a tempting location for the travelers.
+These palaces and forts add a sense of royalty and grandeur to make it a tempting location for the travellers.

 A trip to Royal Rajasthan will show that the heritage things of Rajasthan and it will help you to see old things and learn more about that.